bio-phys/capriqorn/README.rst

 The package is installed in the Pythonic way e.g. as follows::

-$ python setup.py install --user  # install into the user's homedirectory
+$ python setup.py install --user  # install into the user's home directory

 Make sure to add `$HOME/.local/bin` to your PATH environment variable.